FrankBot1000/iFoodTrackDashboard/README.md

 	</div>
 </figure>

-# A macOS (i.e., Mac OSX) Cocoa/Interface Builder Project...
+# A traditional macOS (i.e., Mac OSX) Cocoa/Interface Builder Project...
-The motivation for building a great nutrient tracker started with this older Objective-C/Cocoa project, written entirely without using any external frameworks/APIs.
-One of the first problems one parsing the many CSV data files (when JSON was not yet available).
+The motivation for building a great nutrient tracker started with this older Objective-C/Cocoa project, written entirely without external frameworks/APIs.
+One of the first problems was parsing the many CSV food data files (when JSON was not yet available).
 Another was doing all the math for graphing the nutrient chart data.
 <br></br>